Baalkikhaal/Baalkikhaal.github.io/_posts/2022-04-12-What-are-Python-classes.md

 > Style Tip: As per the [PEP 8 style guide](https://peps.python.org/pep-0008/), it is recommended to use `CapitalizedWords` naming style for class names.

 ### Data attributes

+As discussed earlier, data attributes define the state of the class or an instance of the class.
+To access the state attributes from without the class, we use the `object.attribute` syntax again.
+Here the object might be the class itself or the instance of the class.
+To access the state from within the class, we use the `self.atttribute` syntax

 ### Method attributes